Make Your Own Markers

 Figure 1.
 Paper chromatography.
 Molecules are separated from each other, depending on how fast they migrate with the solvent up the chromatography paper.
 (Wikipedia, 2008.)

 You can learn more about paper chromatography in the video.
 The video gives an overview of what paper chromatography is, shows how it is done, explains the separation processes involved, and also provides tips and tricks for troubleshooting your experiment.

 In this science project, you will learn how to extract a dye from plants.
 A dye is a coloring solution; in other words, it is made up of color molecules that are dissolved in a solution like water or oil.
 Paper chromatography will help you separate the color molecules in the dye so you can compare them to synthetic color molecules used in watercolor markers.
 Will the natural and synthetic dyes have the same or different color components?
 Can you use your homemade dye to make your own markers?

 Terms and ConceptsTo do this science project, you should know what the following terms mean.
 Have an adult help you search the Internet or take you to your local library to find out more.

 - Paper chromatography

-- Do you think different-colored molecules were used to color the dye in your watercolor marker?
+- Do you think different color molecules were used to color the dye in your watercolor marker?

-- Do you think different-colored molecules mix together to color homemade dye obtained from plant material?
+- Do you think different color molecules mix together to color homemade dye obtained from plant material?

 - A colorful spice, tea, plant, fruit, or vegetable (good sources should be rich in color and include, but are not limited to: blueberries, cranberries, beets, yellow onion, red onion, turmeric, black tea, coffee).
 Note: Be sure you have enough to cover the bottom of a saucepan.